jrob200/premium-supplemental-repo/advice/TipsForPremium.md

 ### John

-[John](https://github.com/jrob200) is an experienced Product Manager from one of the big five tech companies and a Premium learner since November 2019 class.
+[John](https://github.com/jrob200) is an experienced Product Manager from one of the big five tech companies and a Premium learner since November 2019.
 His advice is to:

 >1.
 Stick to a schedule but be realistic about the time commitment.
 Check the upcoming unit early in the week to estimate time commitment.
 I have caught myself trying to complete something I thought was short at the last minute.
 >2.
 Do not move forward until you are comfortable with the concepts introduced.
 This will be an issue later when those inital lessons combine to build more advanced concepts.